javmart/zero-to-qed/docs/src/03_theorem_provers.md

 ## The Also-Rans

-**[Agda](https://en.wikipedia.org/wiki/Agda_(programming_language))** is beautiful.
+**[Agda](https://en.wikipedia.org/wiki/Agda_(programming_language))** has elegant syntax.
 Its dependent pattern matching influenced Lean's design.
 It supports cubical type theory for people who care about homotopy.
 But Agda has no substantial mathematical library, which means every project starts from scratch.
 It remains a research vehicle.

 **[Idris](https://en.wikipedia.org/wiki/Idris_(programming_language))** pioneered practical dependent types for programming.
 Many of its ergonomic ideas appear in Lean 4.
 But Idris 2 is maintained by essentially one person, and there is no community building a shared library.
 It is a glimpse of a future that Lean is actually building.